BiTimeBERT: Extending Pre-Trained Language Representations with Bi-Temporal Information

-TimeBERT can be used in several ways and supports different applications for which time is important.
-As we have seen in Section 5.1.1 and Section 5.3, it can be easily applied in temporal information retrieval domain, for example, aiding in time-based exploration of textual archives by estimating the time of interest of queries, so that the computed query temporal information could be utilized for time-aware document ranking.
-Other potential applications could be: generating timeline summaries for news stories \cite{yan2011evolutionary, zhao2013timeline} or for given entities \cite{tran2015balancing}, temporal image retrieval \cite{dias2012temporal} that helps users to find relevant images which satisfy the temporal intent behind their queries, temporal information retrieval \cite{alonso2007value,campos2015survey,campos2012disambiguating}, event detection and ordering \cite{strotgen2012event,bookdercz}, question answering \cite{pasca,wang2020answering}, etc.
+BiTimeBERT can be used in several ways and supports different applications for which time is important.
+As we have seen in Sections 5.1.1 and 5.3, it can be easily applied in temporal information retrieval \cite{alonso2007value,campos2015survey}, for example, aiding in the time-based exploration of textual archives by estimating the time of interest of queries, so that the computed query temporal information could be utilized for time-aware document ranking.
+Other potential applications are: document dating \cite{jatowt2012large, kanhabua2009using, kotsakos2014burstiness}, temporal image retrieval \cite{dias2012temporal}, event detection and ordering \cite{strotgen2012event,bookdercz}, temporal QA \cite{pasca,wang2020answering}, etc.

-We finally demonstrate how the proposed TimeBERT model could be utilized in one such application.
-In particular, we test a temporal question answering system called QANA \cite{wang2021improving}, which achieves good performance in answering event-related questions that are implicitly time-scoped (e.g., "\emph{Which famous painting by Norwegian Edvard Munch was stolen from the National Gallery in Oslo?}" is an implicitly time-scoped question as it does not contain any temporal expression, yet it is implicitly related to temporal information of its corresponding specific event, which is "1994/05").
-To answer such questions for which temporal information cannot be directly extracted from the question's content, QANA needs to first estimate the time scope of the event described in the question at month granularity, which is then mapped to the time interval with the "start" and "end" information (e.g., one possible time scope of the above-mentioned question example is ("1994/03", "1994/08")).
+We demonstrate here how BiTimeBERT could be utilized in one such application.
+In particular, we improve a temporal question answering system called QANA \cite{wang2021improving}, which achieves good performance in answering event-related questions that are implicitly time-scoped (e.g., "\emph{Which famous painting by Norwegian Edvard Munch was stolen from the National Gallery in Oslo?}" is an implicitly time-scoped question as it does not contain any temporal expression, yet it is implicitly related to temporal information of its corresponding specific event, which is "1994/05").
+To answer implicitly time-scoped questions, QANA needs to first estimate the time scope of the event described in the question at month granularity, which is then mapped to the time interval with the "start" and "end" information (e.g., one possible time scope of the above-mentioned question example is ("1994/03", "1994/08")).